 Since the Company prepares its financial statements in accordance with International Financial Reporting Standards (IFRS), the underwriting performance information in this section is presented on an IFRS basis.
-There is no prescribed definition of underwriting performance as presented in the Company's financial statements in the Solvency II regulations.
 We consider the IFRS operating profit to be an appropriate measure of the underwriting performance.

-IFRS operating profit before tax for the 2017 financial year was £226m (2016: £205m).
+IFRS operating profit before tax for the 2018 financial year was £220m (2017: £226m).

 Our main source of income relates to management fees generated by the value of assets under management.
 Fee rates have seen downward pressure in an increasingly competitive marketplace.
-However, revenue growth driven by increased assets under management led to increased profitability.

-Assets under management at the end of 2017 were £437bn (2016: £415bn), including segregated funds of £128bn (2016: £121bn) which do not appear on the Company's balance sheet.
+Assets under management at the end of 2018 were £423bn (2017: £437bn), including segregated funds of £131bn (2017: £128bn) which do not appear on the Company's balance sheet.